AFC’s young QB quartet, old NFC guard create huge age gap

 Now, LA is the outlier in the NFC divisional round.
 Sure, Goff got his first two playoff victories on the way to a Super Bowl appearance two years ago.
 Brady, Brees and Rodgers?
 Try 50 playoff wins combined.

-AP Sports Writers John Wawrow, Tom Withers and Dave Skretta contributed.
+AP Sports Writers Greg Beacham, Fred Goodall, Brett Martel, Dave Skretta, John Wawrow and Tom Withers contributed.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL